 When the radiologist going over their scans gives them a clean bill of health, many patients don’t question it.
 They’re usually just relieved that the medical provider found nothing wrong with them and take their word for it.
 However, sometimes the issue doesn’t go away or even becomes worse, and a follow-up scan shows a problem that was there all along that should have been detected in initial scans.

 The National Academies of Sciences, Engineering, and Medicine defines diagnostic errors as a missed diagnosis, delayed diagnosis, or incorrect diagnosis resulting from any failure or mistake at any stage in the diagnostic process.
 Failing to make a proper diagnosis accounts for 40-54% of radiology malpractice lawsuits.

 A variety of radiology errors are possible and can include anything from careless mistakes radiologists make to misinterpreting results to malfunctioning diagnostic equipment and more.
 Most radiology malpractice cases involve conditions that would have been treatable if caught sooner but have since worsened, leading to permanent patient injury or death.

 A common example of a condition worsening due to a delayed diagnosis or misdiagnosis is cancer.
-Catching signs and symptoms before cancer spreads is absolutely critical.
+Cancer misdiagnosis cases can be devastating, as many know that catching signs and symptoms before cancer spreads is absolutely critical.
 Unnecessary medical treatment is another by-product of radiologic errors.
 As a result of misdiagnosis, patients may endure unnecessary medical treatments such as surgery, radiation therapy, or other procedures that can lead to worsening conditions or completely new injuries.

 The Covington legal team at The Lawrence Firm possesses extensive experience handling radiology error cases and is adept at uncovering the root causes of medical malpractice and subsequently holding the appropriate party liable.